hyosung11/Launch-School/Courses/JS101/Lesson-6-Slightly-Larger-Programs/notes.md

 The `initializeBoard` function creates and initializes an empty object, uses a loop to populate the objects keys from `1` to `9` with the string `' '`, and then returns that object.

 That completes this assignment.
 In the next assignment, we'll implement the workflow for the user and computer choosing a move.

+## 5. Tic Tac Toe - Step 2 - Player and Computer Turn

+Thus far, our Tic Tac Toe implementation represents the game board with a data-structure and implements a function that displays the board on the screen.
+Next, we need to ask the human player to select a square to mark, then have the computer choose its square.
+Let's start with the player's choice.

+### Player Turn

+Video Walkthrough, Part 2

+RR

+#### Handling Bad Inputs

+#### A Touch of Magic

+### Computer Turn